MomofyApp/momofy-php-sdk/README.md

 ## Feedback

-If you have any feedback, please reach out to us at momofyapp@gmail.com
+If you have any feedback, Feel free to open an issue